 Collectively, the cost of video production equipment is one of the most significant expenses for one’s business.
-Repairing and replacing damaged or stolen gear comes with a high price tag, which is why many in the film industry use video equipment insurance to help offset these costs.
+Repairing and replacing damaged or stolen gear comes with a high price tag, which is why many in the photography and film industry use video equipment insurance to help offset these costs.

 - Lenses and filters

 - Lighting equipment, including reflectors and light modifiers

 - Boom poles, tripods, grip gear, and dollies

 - Computers, editing software, and external hard drives

 - Cables, batteries, and camera bags